 firstDetectionRunGuid property

-A resultProvenance object MAY contain a property named firstDetectionRunGuid whose value is a GUID-valued string (§3.5.3) which SHALL equal the automationDetails.guid property (§3.14.3, §3.16.5) of the run in which the containing result was first detected (either the current run or some previous run).
+A resultProvenance object MAY contain a property named firstDetectionRunGuid whose value is a GUID-valued string (§3.5.3) which SHALL equal the automationDetails.guid property (§3.14.3, §3.16.5) of the run in which theResult was first detected (either the current run or some previous run).

 lastDetectionRunGuid property

-A resultProvenance object MAY contain a property named lastDetectionRunGuid whose value is a GUID-valued string (§3.5.3) which SHALL equal the automationDetails.guid property (§3.14.3, §3.16.5) of the run in which the containing result was most recently detected (either the current run or some previous run).
+A resultProvenance object MAY contain a property named lastDetectionRunGuid whose value is a GUID-valued string (§3.5.3) which SHALL equal the automationDetails.guid property (§3.14.3, §3.16.5) of the run in which theResult was most recently detected (either the current run or some previous run).

 invocationIndex property

-If its containing run object (§3.14) has an invocations property (§3.14.7), a resultProvenance object MAY contain a property named invocationIndex whose value is a non-negative integer that specifies the index within the invocations array of the invocation object (§3.19) that describes the tool invocation as a result of which the containing result was detected.
+If theRun.invocations (§3.14.7) is present, a resultProvenance object MAY contain a property named invocationIndex whose value is the array index (§3.7.3) within the invocations property of the invocation object (§3.19) that describes the tool invocation as a result of which theResult was detected.

-If the containing run object does not have an invocations property, invocationIndex SHALL be absent.
+If theRun.invocations is absent, invocationIndex SHALL be absent.

 NOTE 1: The purpose of this property is to allow a result to be associated with the tool invocation that produced it.

-If invocationIndex is absent and run.invocations is present and contains a single element, it SHALL default to 0; otherwise it SHALL default to -1, which is otherwise not a valid value for this property.
+If invocationIndex is absent and theRun.invocations is present and contains a single element, it SHALL default to 0; otherwise it SHALL default to -1, which is otherwise not a valid value for this property.

 NOTE 2: This provides a sensible default in the common case where there is only a single tool invocation in the run.